KennethanCeyer/awesome-llm/README.md

 ## Contributing

-We welcome contributions to the Awesome LLMOps list!
+We welcome contributions to the [Awesome LLM](https://github.com/KennethanCeyer/awesome-llm/) list!
 If you'd like to suggest an addition or make a correction, please follow these guidelines:

 1. Fork the repository and create a new branch for your contribution.
 2. Make your changes to the README.md file.